 Still, White and his wife made it their personal mission, spending hours distributing sandbags to try and stop erosion along the island’s edges.

-But last October, the island's final house fell into the Bay, despite White's best efforts.
+In 2011, the island's final house fell into the Bay, despite White's best efforts.
 Today, two of the island's three graveyards are reportedly underwater.

-9. Bloody fingers of the not quite dead: White Marsh Episcopal Church graveyard (Trappe, Maryland)
+9. White Marsh Episcopal Church graveyard

 And Hanna arose.